A Latino player says his Northwestern teammates hazed him by shaving ‘Cinco de Mayo’ onto his head

 “I just remember the laughter.
 No one stopped it.
 And the players felt enabled because of the atmosphere created by the coaches,” he said.

-Now 36 years old and a parent of three, Diaz said he “cannot imagine” what he would do if forced nudity or sexual abuse happened to one of his children, although he said he’s not surprised that younger players have reported similar incidents.
+Now 36, Diaz said he “cannot imagine” what he would do if forced nudity or sexual abuse happened to one of his three children, but he’s not surprised that younger players have reported similar incidents.

 “The abuse is increasing and the behaviors are becoming more more severe towards the athletes,” and unless the university and the NCAA address the mechanisms enabling a damaging culture, “nothing will change,” he said.